SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

   little time -- generation for these Alerts is triggered by a job every few minutes.

-- Skip this step and follow small deviation mentioned below "Then, filter for your user ETDADMIN## in the Trigger Value 1 or 2 fields, and press "go".
-Mark some Alerts you find relevant (or all), and in the bottom right corner, click on "Create Investigation"".
+- Then, filter for your user ETDADMIN## in the Trigger Value 1 or 2 fields, and press "go".
+Mark some Alerts you find relevant (or all), and in the bottom right corner, click on "Create Investigation".

-**Small Deviation Begin: Automated Recommendations**
+**Small Deviation Begin: AI based Automated Recommendations showcase**

--	In the Alert UI (as shown below): Search especially for your User ID ETDADMIN## and the Alert 'Critical Authorization Assignment'.
+-	In the Alert UI (as shown below): Search especially for your User ID ETDADMIN## and the Alert 'Critical Authorization Assignment' ( Ensure to select only this alert).

 -	Mark it and click on 'Create Investigation'